-After a goal is approved, each PTL is responsible for adding their planning artifact links to the goal document before the first milestone deadline.
+Each PTL is responsible for updating the progress on their tracking item (etherpad, story, or blueprint).
+A status indicating progress is being made should include a link to a planning artifact (such as a spec).
 The planning artifact is likely to be a link to a spec or bug, and the completion artifact is likely to be a link to one or more committed patches.

 This step is also the indication that a project team is signing up as agreeing to the goal and committing to do the work to complete the goal, within their project.
 That commitment may mean doing it themselves or may mean simply prioritizing reviews submitted by others.
 Either way, the commitment is to have the goal completed, and all teams are expected to commit the necessary resources to ensure that it is finished.

 All project teams are expected to prioritize these goals above other work.

 If the project has already met the goal, skip to the “Completing Goals” step.

 If the goal does not apply to a project, the PTL should explain why that is the case, instead of linking to planning artifacts.

 After a goal is completed, each PTL is responsible for updating the storyboard task or etherpad used to track the goal progress for their project to set the status to “Merged” and to add links to all completion artifacts, before the final deadline of the goal.

 If a goal is not completed, that information should be added, along with any references needed to track when that work will be completed.

 Champion or TC member needs to move the completed goal from